-There are thousands of American expatriates living in Germany, but how does living there affect their US expat taxes?
-Germany has long been seen as a business-friendly country, since it is the location of several international headquarters located in the country.
-When you include the large military presence, you have thousands of American expatriates living in Munich, Berlin, Essen and other Germany cities.
+Thousands of American expatriates live in Germany, but how does living there affect their expat taxes?
+Germany has long been seen as a business-friendly country, since it is the location of several international headquarters.
+When you include the large US military presence, thousands of American expatriates live in Munich, Berlin, Essen, and other German cities.

-Wherever you live in Germany, it is important to understand your German tax obligations, while not forgetting your US expat taxes is important – and so is understating how the German tax system will affect them.
-You will pay both US expat taxes and Germany taxes.
+As a US citizen in Germany, understanding your German tax obligations without forgetting your US expat taxes is important – and so is understating how the German tax system will affect them.
+In all likelihood, you will pay both US expat taxes and German taxes.

 If you are a citizen or permanent resident of the United States, then you are obligated to file US expat taxes with the federal government each year.
-US expat taxes have more filing requirements than a typical US citizen does.
+US expats have more filing requirements than a typical US citizen does.
 You could be required to file an informational return on your assets held in foreign bank accounts.
-While the US is one of the few governments that tax the international income of its citizens and permanent residents, it does have special provisions to help protect us from double taxation including:
+While the US is one of the few governments that taxes the international income of its citizens and permanent residents, it does have special provisions to help protect expats from double taxation, including:

-- The Foreign Earned Income Exclusion allows you to decrease your taxable income on US expat taxes by the first $92,900 earned as a result of your labors while a resident of a foreign country,
+- The Foreign Earned Income Exclusion, which allows you to decrease your taxable income on 2019 US expat taxes by the first $105,900 earned as a result of your labor ($103,900 for 2018) while a resident of a foreign country;

-- A foreign tax credit that could allow lower your US expat taxes on your remaining income by certain amounts paid to a foreign government, and
+- A foreign tax credit that could lower your US expat taxes on your remaining income by certain amounts paid to a foreign government; and

-- A Foreign Housing Exclusion that allows an additional exclusion of income for certain amounts paid for household expenses that occur due to living overseas.
+- The Foreign Housing Exclusion, which allows an additional exclusion of income for certain amounts paid for household expenses that occur due to living overseas.

 With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes.
-Please do note that even if you do not believe that you owe any US income taxes you will, most likely, still be required to file a return.
-For more information, see US Expat Taxes Explained: An Overview of Our New Series.
+Please note that even if you do not believe that you owe any US income taxes, you will, most likely, still be required to file a return.

-Individuals are considered residents of Germany if they arrive with the intention of staying for a period longer than six months.
-Residency can be proven by establishing a residence within the country, or having a presence in the country that indicates that you will be staying long term.
+You are considered a resident of Germany if you arrive with the intention of staying for a period longer than six months.
+Residency can be proven by establishing a residence within the country or having a presence in the country that indicates that you will be staying long term.
 You will be required to file an unrestricted tax return if you have a residence or abode in Germany.
 Otherwise, you will need to file a restricted tax return if your employer had no obligation to withhold your German taxes.

-Tax rates from The German Finance Ministry for the 2021 tax year are as follows:
+Tax rates from the German Finance Ministry for the 2021 tax year are as follows:

 |Taxable Income (EUR)||Tax Rate (%)|

-As you can see, these are higher rates than on US expat taxes.
+As you can see, these rates are higher than those for US expat taxes.

-Deductions from your income will include a standard deduction of EUR 920.
+Deductions from your income will include a standard deduction of EUR 1,000.
 If you have unreimbursed business expenses (which need to be proven with receipts), you can itemize the deductions from your income.
-There are personal deductions (obligatory future care) that cap at EUR 6,591.
-There are monthly deductions for allowances paid to children, which start at EUR 184 per child (two children) and cap at EUR 215 (four or more children).
-There is also a basic child deduction of EUR 2,184 per dependent child for a single parent.
-That is doubled to EUR 4,368 if a married couple is filing jointly.
+Personal deductions (obligatory future care) are capped at EUR 8,820.
+Monthly deductions for allowances paid to children start at EUR 194 per child (two children) and cap at EUR 225 (four or more children).
+There is also a basic child deduction of EUR 4,000 per dependent child for a single parent.
+That is increased to EUR 7,248 if a married couple is filing jointly.

-There are no regional taxes, but there is a church tax applied to registered members of an official church.
-The church tax varies, but is typically 8-9% of the individual’s income tax.
+There are no regional taxes; however, a church tax is applied to registered members of an official church.
+The church tax varies but is typically 8-9% of your income tax.

-Taxpayers are also subject to a solidarity surcharge of 5.5% of taxes paid, making the actual highest rate of income tax 47.5%.
+German taxpayers are also subject to a solidarity surcharge of 5.5% of taxes paid, making the actual highest rate of income tax 50.5%.

-Taxes are to be filed by May 31st of the year following the tax year.
-There is an automatic extension to December 31st if the return is prepared by a tax professional.
-There is an additional extension that can be filed for February 28th of the subsequent year, but it does require a written application.
+Taxes are to be filed by May 31 of the year following the tax year.
+There is an automatic extension to December 31 if the return is prepared by a tax professional.
+Further, an additional extension is available that can be filed for February 28 of the subsequent year, but it does require a written application.

 US – Germany Social Security Agreement

-For all individuals who are considered tax residents of Germany, worldwide income is considered taxable.
+For anyone who is considered a tax resident of Germany, worldwide income is considered taxable.
 Germany does have tax treaties with a number of countries which determine where taxes are to be paid.
-If you are earning income outside of the Germany in a third foreign country, you will need to review the tax treaty between Germany and the third country, or talk to a tax expert.
+If you are earning income outside of Germany in a third foreign country, you will need to review the tax treaty between Germany and the third country or talk to a tax expert.

-The US-Germany Tax Treaty is helpful in situations where it is unclear to which country taxes should be paid.
-Generally speaking, most tax matters are resolved based on the resident status of the individual: Are they resident in the US or Germany?
-Where are they working?
+The US-Germany tax treaty is helpful in situations where it is unclear to which country taxes should be paid.
+Generally speaking, most tax matters are resolved based on the resident status of the individual: Are you a resident of the US or Germany?
+Where do you work?
 Where was the income paid?
 Which country is the employer from?
 All of these factors will go into consideration when deciding where taxes should be paid.

 Germany does have an investment and capital gains tax, which is a flat rate of 25%.
 Losses on investments and sale of assets can be deducted from the income earned on other investments or assets.
 The system is set up so that the taxation is deducted at the source.
 For example, if you have a German savings account, the German bank will deduct the taxes payable from the income you have earned on your investment account.
 If the income is coming from outside of Germany, it will not automatically be deducted, but taxes are still due to the German tax authorities.

-Capital gains taxes on real estate are levied only if it was not self-occupied and held for less than 10 years.
+Capital gains taxes on real estate are levied only if the property was not self-occupied and held for less than 10 years.
 In Germany, rental income is to be taxed by the country in which the rental income is located.

 Saving on US Expat Taxes

-With Germany being a region with a relatively high tax rate, it is important to be aware of the filing requirements, obligations and taxation levels in order to plan appropriately.
-This will also allow you to better prepare for your US expat taxes when it comes time to pay up to your home country.
+Since Germany is a country with a relatively high tax rate, being aware of the filing requirements, obligations, and taxation levels is important in order to plan appropriately.
+This will also allow you to better prepare for your US expat taxes when it comes time to pay your home country.